The Ladd Company: Series of flops

 However the company made a series of flops: Love Child (1982), Five Days One Summer (1982), Lovesick (1983) and Twice Upon a Time (1983).

 The Ladd Company hoped for a big hit with the $28 million The Right Stuff (1983) but it only returned $10 million to the company.
 Larry Gross later wrote, The Ladd Company, a director-friendly bunch, went down with The Right Stuff.
 Execs look very closely at what causes other companies to retire from the field.
 The levels of caution multiply.

 Also unsuccessful were Star 80 (1983) and Mike's Murder (1983).

 Ladd developed Country but sold the film to another company.
-They also had Splash! from Ron Howard but put it in turnaround, as they did The Big Chill (1983).
+They also had Splash from Ron Howard but put it in turnaround, as they did The Big Chill (1983).

 The company had a huge hit with Police Academy (1984), made for $4.2 million which grossed $81 million and led to several sequels.
 Less successful were Purple Hearts (1984) and Once Upon a Time in America (1984) which the company extensively edited without the cooperation of Sergio Leone.

 End of company

 The success of Police Academy came too late to save the company.
-In April 1984, Warners announced its association with the Ladd Company was over and Ladd became a nonexclusive production organization.
+On April 19, 1984, Warners announced its association with the Ladd Company was over and Ladd became a nonexclusive production organization.